bitml-lang/bitml-doc/README.md

 $ make server
  ```

- Navigate to **localhost:8000** and check the built documentation from the step 3.
+ Browse to **localhost:8000** to check the documentation built in step 3.

 # Available commands